 Students and Alumni of Color brings together students and alumni to promote racial and ethnic diversity; establish mentoring relationships; discuss ideas relevant to the social, political and professional development of students of color; and support the social and political development of the wider community.
 SAOC sponsors an annual weekend symposium for thought-provoking policy discussions and professional networking.
 Recent symposiums include: “What Wall?
 Transcending Real and Perceived Borders,” “Solidarity of Resistance: Connecting the Past, Present, and Future,” and “From Access to Action: Building Momentum for the New Millennium.”

-first. empowers, elevates, and amplifies the voices of Firsts — low-income and first-generation students and alumni— by providing a forum for first-generation and low-income students to find community and space at the Woodrow Wilson School to discuss issues important to them.
+First. empowers, elevates, and amplifies the voices of Firsts — low-income and first-generation students and alumni — by providing a forum for first-generation and low-income students to find community and space to discuss issues important to them.

 Students for Educational Equity and Inclusion (SEED)

-SEED is a student-led initiative whose mission is to strengthen commitment to and action towards equity and justice throughout students’ interpersonal and educational experiences at the Woodrow Wilson School.
+SEED is a student-led initiative whose mission is to strengthen commitment to and action towards equity and justice throughout students’ interpersonal and educational experiences at the School.

-The Woodrow Wilson Action Committee is the graduate student government body of the Woodrow Wilson School.
+The WWAC is the graduate student government body.
 It gives students a voice in the governance of the School and a formal channel of liaison between the student body and the faculty and administration.
 Members participate in meetings of the Master’s Program Committee and in the curriculum development process.
 WWAC also plans social activities and coordinates volunteer and community-service activities.
 As part of the committee, two students are elected as Diversity Representatives and one student as the LGBT Inclusion Representative.

 Some of the initiatives and events spearheaded by the Diversity and Inclusion Representatives include: